Use this SleepFoundation.org link for the most current discount on Contour Living pillows

 Shape

 CPAP pillows are available in a range of shapes meant to support the cervical spine and provide space for a CPAP mask.
 Different shapes may be more or less effective for the type of mask you have or for support in your preferred sleeping position.
-For example, a back sleeper looking for cervical stability should look for deeply curved support around their neck, while a side sleeper mostly interested in space for their full-face mask may require a thinner central support with generous cut-outs at the sides.
+For example, a back sleeper looking for cervical stability may prefer deeply curved support around their neck, while a side sleeper mostly interested in space for their full-face mask may require a thinner central support with generous cut-outs at the sides.

 Price